unexist/blog/_drafts/logging-vs-tracing.md

 **<1>** Noteworthy here is [gelf][] uses UDP by default, so if you want to use [Podman][] please keep in mind its [gvproxy][] doesn't support this yet.

-When everything goes well you should be able to see something like this in [Kibana][]:
+It might take a bit of time due to caching and latency, but ones everything reached [Kibana][] you should be able to see something like this:

 ![image](/assets/images/20220115-kibana_log.png)